RajeshAle/MulesfotCodingChallenge/README.md

 from there i created  `global.xml , contact-process-data.xml , contact-db-calls.xml` along with dev-properties.yaml and configuration.yaml for database connection.

 I tried to implement experience ,process and system pattern. all the db related interactions happens in `contact-db-calls.xml`.
-I used Database Connectors (select,insert,update,delete) - The reason why i havent used or implemented for bulk insert is `bulk insert doesnt send back auto generated keys when you insert, so you have to use insert to get the id back in response`.
+I used Database Connectors (select,insert,update,delete) - The reason why i havent used or implemented bulk insert is `bulk insert doesnt send back auto generated keys when you insert, so you have to use insert to get the id back in response`.

 ### **Belo Database Related Information is _extremely_ important**: